DeimosR1/GameClassProject/README.md

 * Input Handling

-* Spawning the View Camera
+* Spawning and governing the View Camera

 * Trigger the Battle Encounter